SHAOLIN TEMPLE BOXING-Page 1

 for this item.

-#ESL92 The Complete Book of Shaolin
+KC043 The Complete Book of Shaolin

 Wong Kiew Kit

-340 pages softbound,
+$21.95 PLUM Price 18% off: 17.95, 340 pages softbound,

 Wong Kiew Kit is so enthusiastic about Shaolin Boxing that he has written an article attempting to prove that it is the "best" martial art in the world - and he has a pretty good argument, too.
 This book is a definite for anyone interested in Shaolin and Kung Fu generally.
 The text is what we call "generous" handing all sorts of topics with openess and information which, from a teacher's point of view, is of a higher caliber than generally available.
-Teacher Wong goes over Iron Palm training, Creating opportunities to secure victory, subtle forces, marvelous technique, weapons and how they are used, chi kung Shaolin style, symboism in Shaolin poetry, curing disease.
+Teacher Wong goes over Iron Palm training, Creating opportunities to secure victory, subtle forces, marvelous technique, weapons and how they are used, chi kung Shaolin style, symbolism in Shaolin poetry, curing disease.
 This book really tries to live up to its title.
 Tell me about Sifu Wong Kiew Kit.

 OUT OF STOCK!